General Questions

 Some of the sessions conflict with my schedule - can you change the day or time of the workouts?

 A lot of planning and coordination goes into setting up the schedule.
 We juggle the availability of facilities, coaches, volunteers, and duathlon & triathlon event schedules.
 We think we came up with a pretty good plan.
-Don’t let 3 days in a row of exercise frighten you – you can work as hard or as easy as you want in the swim, bike or walk/run.
+Don’t let 3 days a week of exercise frighten you – you can work as hard or as easy as you want in the swim, bike or walk/run.
 Attend as much as you can.
-Any changes to the schedule will be communicated on the website and by email.
+Any changes to the schedule will be communicated on the website, via WhatsApp and by email.

 The locations and sponsors’ storefronts are all over the city - can you change the location of the workouts or can I go somewhere else for my gear?